Washington state photographer Michael McAuliffe

 Michael McAuliffe Photography

 I’m a wildlife, landscape and seascape photographer based in Edmonds, Washington, near Seattle.
-I grew up in the area and haven’t found any reasons to leave this region of amazing mountains, wilderness, ocean and animals that provides endless photography locations and subjects.
-I first became interested in photography in the distant days of film when my grandfather gave me a camera in early high school.
-After a break during college and a career in technology I’m back to photography full-time.
+I grew up in the area and can’t imagine living anywhere other than this region of amazing mountains, ocean and animals that provides endless photography opportunities.
+I first became interested in photography in high school, back in the distant days of film, when my grandfather gave me my first camera.
+After a break from photography during a career in technology, I’m now back to photography full-time.

 My focus is the amazing animals and scenery of the Pacific Northwest, with a special passion for photographing birds.
 I also love airplanes, having worked for Boeing as an engineer after college, and photograph vintage aircraft.